 Always peeling veggies

 Push that potato peeler to the back of the drawer, because fruit and vegetable skins and peels are packed with nutrients—often much more than the flesh alone, Taub-dix says.
 For instance, zucchini skin is rich in antioxidants; the peel (and seeds) are where a cucumber hides the majority of its nutrients.
 A potato’s potassium and folate are concentrated in the skin, and cooking potatoes with the skin on seems to retain their vitamin C.

 “Vegetables with water-soluble vitamins are susceptible to nutrient losses when boiled,” says Owens, “as the vitamins can leach into cooking water.”
 That’s especially true for vitamin C, she explains.
 Owens suggests keeping cooking times as short as possible and trying to reuse the cooking water in a stock or soup or to make pasta or rice.
 Cooking methods like steaming and baking, which don’t require as much water, are more likely to keep more of the nutrients intact.

 Cutting before washing

-Considering pesticides and other chemicals that may be on produce—not to mention the dirt it grows from and the grime it accumulates en route to the market—it should be a no-brainer to wash fruits and veggies before cutting them.
+Considering pesticides and other chemicals that may be on produce—not to mention the dirt it grows from and the grime it accumulates en route to the market—it should be a no-brainer to wash fruits and veggies before cutting them, Portnoy says.
 But this even applies to items with thick outer layers, like melons.
 Bacteria from a cantaloupe or honeydew rind can easily get picked up by your knife and transferred to the juicy flesh inside.
-Check out 10 of the healthiest vegetables you can eat.
+(Here’s how to wash lettuce for maximum food safety.)